IndomieGorengSatu/Mie/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why didn’t the orange win the race?
+It ran out of juice.